FlyJingFish/AndroidAOP/docs/getting_started.md

 **Can you give the project a Star before starting?
 Thank you very much, your support is my only motivation.
 Stars and Issues are welcome!**

+<p style="color:red;">The repository address of this library is in Maven central.
+If you cannot get the dependent package, please put the mirror address such as Alibaba after mavenCentral()</p>

 ### 1. Introduce the plug-in, choose one of the two methods below (required)

 #### Method 1: ```apply``` method